traderepublic/SectionKit/README.md

     This `SectionController` is typically used when there are multiple semantically similar items of a model to be displayed and the list of items may dynamically change.

+- `ManualDiffingListSectionController<Model: SectionModel, Item>` (DiffingSectionKit):

+    A `SectionController` that contains a list of items and calculates the difference whenever there is an update.

+    This `SectionController` is typically used when there are multiple semantically similar items of a model to be displayed and the list of items may dynamically change.

+    > Note: Compared to `DiffingListSectionController` this doesn't have a `Differentiable` constraint on the generic `Item` type, instead it requires closures to get diffing information for an item.

 ## Concept

 ![Diagram](./Resources/SectionKit.svg)